xflux-gui/fluxgui/README.md

 License
 -------

-The f.lux indicator applet is released under the [MIT License](https://github.com/xflux-gui/fluxgui/blob/master/LICENSE).
+The `fluxgui` applet is released under the [MIT License](https://github.com/xflux-gui/fluxgui/blob/master/LICENSE).
+The underlying `xflux` program that actually controls the screen color is closed source.

 Developing
 ----------